National Premier Leagues WA Women: Relocations, mergers and name changes

 Murdoch University and Melville City SC were separate entities with both clubs fielding teams that had previously competed in women's football.

 Murdoch Universities women's team folded in 2007 when they along with three other teams from the second division were promoted to the first division.
 The club won its only first division title in 2001 the last club outside of the big 4 (Balcatta, Northern Redbacks, Queens Park and Beckenham) to do so for 19 years until the start of the NPLW.

 Melville City SC had previously competed in the first division from 2013 to 2017 making one Cup final during that time.

-In 2017 both clubs merged to form Melville University Murdoch FC with the club being granted a spot in the newly formed NPL Women WA in 2020.
+In 2017 both clubs merged to form Murdoch University Melville FC with the club being granted a spot in the newly formed NPL Women WA in 2020.